-Symptoms of Venous Insufficiency
+Varicose Veins and More: Symptoms of Venous Insufficiency

 The most common triggers of venous insufficiency are blood clots or varicose veins.
 Blood clots can prevent proper blood flow and cause backups, while varicose veins often have missing or damaged valves that control blood flow back toward the heart.
 Other issues, such as weakened muscles in the legs due to injury or inactivity, can inhibit blood flow and cause venous insufficiency.

-Swelling in the lower leg and ankle regions
+- Swelling in the lower leg and ankle regions

-Persistent cramping, itchiness, or weakness in the legs
+- Persistent cramping, itchiness, or weakness in the legs

-Changes to the skin on your legs and ankles, including thickening skin or changing colors
+- Changes to the skin on your legs and ankles, including thickening skin or changing colors

 If you are experiencing these symptoms, it is best to consult a physician for proper diagnosis.
-There are several treatment options for venous insufficiency, and recommended treatment will depend on your age, medical history, and severity of the condition.
+There are several treatment options for venous insufficiency, and recommended treatment will depend on your age, medical history, and the severity of your condition.
 Treatment can include prescription compression socks and other medications; more severe cases may be treated with surgery.